Original Hildegard recipe for 45 years

 Recommended by naturopaths & doctors

-On the trail of nature's healing powers - herbal walks with Hildegard von Bingen
+On the trail of nature’s powers – herbal walks with Hildegard von Bingen

 Do you know that indescribable feeling of walking barefoot across a summer meadow?
-Feeling the tickle of the blades of grass, inhaling the scent of hay and wildflowers, simply being at one with nature?
-This is exactly what Hildegard von Bingen wants to give us: the realization that we are all part of a greater, wonderful whole that nourishes and heals us.
+Feeling the grass tickle your feet, breathing in the scent of hay and wild botanicals, just being in tune with nature?
+That’s exactly what Hildegard von Bingen wanted to share with us: the realization that we’re all part of something big and wonderful.

-A wonderful way to experience Hildegard's message firsthand is on herbal walks.
-With a knowledgeable guide at your side, you'll set out in search of all the precious medicinal and aromatic plants that often grow right on our doorstep.
-You'll learn their names, discover fascinating details about their ingredients and uses—and, along the way, develop a deeper understanding of nature's healing power.
+One amazing way to really experience Hildegard’s message is by going on a botanical walk.
+With a knowledgeable guide by your side, you’ll set out to discover all those fascinating herbs and aromatic plants that often grow right outside your door.
+You’ll get to know their names, learn cool facts about their unique qualities and uses—and along the way, you’ll develop a deeper understanding of the plant world.

-A herbal walk like this is also a wonderful opportunity to consciously slow down and listen to the silence.
-Far from the stress of everyday life, you'll find a place of contemplation where you can breathe deeply and recharge.
-In the spirit of Hildegard, who throughout her life invoked the healing power of leisure.
+A botanical walk like this is also a wonderful chance to slow down and really listen to the quiet.
+Far from the stress of everyday life, you’ll find a place to pause, breathe, and gather new inspiration.
+Just like Hildegard always emphasized—the importance of taking time for yourself and connecting with nature.

 Previous Next